gshanemiller/reinvent/doc/static_route_packet_design.md

 discussed here but, for example, `C` could consult `etcd` or some other service which knows which `S` handles which keys `K`.

-# Design Overview
+# Bare Bones Static Route Design

 To do KV lookup through static routing [we need flow control](https://github.com/rodgarrison/reinvent/blob/main/doc/packet_design.md#flow-control) on clients and servers.
 Flow control on the servers insures requests go to the right DPDK RXQ which does request in-take.
-We need flow control on the clients too so the response is sent back to the client `C` that made the original request.
-Note that the source UDP destination port is unused/ignored in this work:
+We need flow control on the clients so the response is sent back to the client `C` that made the original request.
+Note that the source UDP destination port is unused/ignored in this work.
+Recall that unlike kernel based I/O, ports are pseudo in DPDK to be used or ignored as needed.

 ```
  /------------------------------Client Box-----------------------------\